-The Sugar Loaf, a spire-like structure on the horizon, was built as a result of drunken bet with a friend.
-Fuller put money on his claim that he could see the spire of Dallington Church from his home.
-On returning to his house, he found he could not see the spire, so built the Sugar Loaf to prove himself right.
+The Sugar Loaf, a spire-like structure near Wood’s Corner, was built as a result of a drunken bet with a friend.
+Fuller put money on his claim that he could see the spire of Dallington Church from his house in Brightling.
+On returning home he found he could not see the spire, so built the Sugar Loaf to prove himself right.
 The structure got its name from traditional storage of sugar; it used to come in cone-shaped containers called loaves.
+Ironically the source of the wealth that enabled Fuller to indulge in drunken wagers and build follies were his sugar plantations in Jamaica.

-The Tower, set in the middle of a field is another mystery to Mad Jack enthusiasts.
-It looks like a tower from a palace in a fairy tale, but nobody knows why Fuller built it in the middle of a field, surrounded by trees.
-Speculations have been made about the tower being built so Jack could signal to Bodiam Castle, but in reality you cannot even see Bodiam from there.
+The Tower, set in the middle of a field is another mystery.
+It looks like a tower from a fairy tale palace but nobody knows why Fuller built it in the middle of a field surrounded by trees.
+Speculations have been made that he built the Tower so he could signal to Bodiam Castle, but in reality you can’t see Bodiam from there.

-The Obelisk, on the top of Brightling Down looking down upon the village, is another strange creation by the eccentric politician.
-Nobody really knows why this was built either, and finding any use for the structure is difficult.
-Sometimes known as Brightling Needle, the Obelisk is a good landmark and from it you get great views of the pretty village below.
-Some say the pointed building was to commemorate the Battle of Waterloo in 1815, but as with most things Mad Jack did, we'll never really know.
+The Needle is an obelisk on top of Brightling Down and is another of Fuller’s strange creations.
+Nobody knows why this was built either and finding any use for the structure is difficult.
+The Needle is a local landmark and from Brightling Down there are superb views in many directions.
+Some say it was constructed to commemorate the Battle of Waterloo in 1815, but as with many things Fuller did we’ll never really know.

-The Temple in the grounds on Brightling Park has spawned many stories about Jack Fuller and his antics.
+The Temple in the grounds of Brightling Park has spawned many stories about Fuller and his antics.
 Rumour has it that Fuller held wild parties there and entertained ladies at the Greek-style temple.
-Others say he carried out one his favourite pastimes here, gambling at cards with friends.
+Others say he carried out one of his favourite pastimes here, gambling at cards with friends.

-He died in 1834 and is buried in Brightling churchyard.
-Before his death he planned his own mausoleum – a pyramid.
-According to the rumour mill, Jack was buried inside the tomb sitting at a table with a bottle of wine by his side and wearing a top hat, with broken glass covered the floor to stop the devil's footsteps.
-Sadly, all these rumours were proved to be untrue when restorers entered the tomb many years later.
+Fuller died in 1834 and is buried in Brightling churchyard.
+Before he died he planned his own mausoleum, a pyramid.
+According to the rumour mill Fuller was inside the tomb sitting at a table with a bottle of claret by his side and wearing a top hat, with broken glass covering the floor to stop the Devil’s footsteps.
+These rumours proved to be untrue when restorers entered the tomb many years later.

 Open Christmas |